 Of course, you’d expect any back protector to be better than none but is it worth spending £25 on something with questionable protective qualities?

-If you are on a tight budget, far better to go for a quality insert-type back protector like this Revit Seesoft Level 2 back protector, which you know will offer you the protection you need should you need it.
+If you are on a tight budget, far better to go for a quality insert-type back protector like this Oxford Insert back protector, which you know will offer you the protection you need should you need it.

-There are lots of great back protectors on the market.
-If the Forcefield and Knox above don’t float your boat, then why not take a look at these?
+There are lots of great motorcycle back protectors on the market.
+If the Forcefield and Alpinestars above don’t float your boat, then why not take a look at these?

 What does CE approval mean?